openaps/docs/docs/Using-openaps-Tools/using.md

 It is important to note that your pump's serial number also serves as its security key, so be careful with the openaps.ini file.
 If you need to share it for some reason, be sure and remove your serial number first.

+If you made a mistake while adding your devices or simply don't like the name you used, you can go back and remove the devices as well.
+For example, to remove the pump:

+`$ openaps device remove <my_pump_name>`

+Then, you can add your pump again with a different name or serial number.

 ### Check that you can communicate with your pump

 Now that you have added these devices, let's see if we can establish communication with them.
 First, the pump: